-Install the battery pack with the battery wires facing the front of the model.
-Swing the battery hold-down towards the chassis and snap (lock) the end into the front hold-down retainer.
-Do not connect the battery pack yet.
+Install the battery pack with the battery wires facing the rear of the model.
+Insert the tabs of the battery holddown into the slots in the rear holddown retainer (A).
+Swing the battery hold down towards the chassis and snap (lock) the end into the front holddown retainer (B).